dtwrks/elm-book/README.md

 ## Start with a chapter.

-You can create one chapter for each one of your UI elements and split it in elements to showcase all of their possible variants.
+You can create one chapter for each one of your UI components and split it in components to showcase all of their possible variants.

     buttonsChapter : UIChapter x
     buttonsChapter =